New Website Tells Users Which McDonald’s Ice Cream Machines Are Down Throughout The US

 Everyone has had a time where they wanted a McDonald’s ice cream cone or McFlurry, then drove across town only to be told: “the ice cream machine is out of service.”
-Some of us have been so determined we drove to another McDonald’s after hearing that, and then heard the same exact thing at the second stop.
+Some of us have been so determined we drove to another McDonald’s after hearing the dreadful news, just to hear the same exact thing at the second stop.
 It’s become such a common joke on social media that people assume they just take turns cutting the machines off just to disappoint customers.

 Now, according to reports from The Verge, a software engineer has come up with a solution to avoid disappointment for all of us going forward.